 Intersectional Perspectives on Music, Gender, and Sexuality

 For Afghan women living in Austria, on the other hand, carefree dancing at public events isn’t something one can just do—and tackling this problem has become something of a personal mission for Sonja Latifi.
-This Austrian woman, who was forced to flee from Kabul to Vienna with her parents at the age of three, seeks to provide women with opportunities to enjoy music and dancing without having to worry about being ostracised.
-At the events she puts on, Latifi vigilantly makes sure that no photos or videos of attendees escape the concert venue via social media, since this could put her guests in compromising situations.
-She recalls the first concert organised by her event agency Khatera Event: “I saw how truly happy these woman were.
+This Austrian woman, who had to flee from Kabul to Vienna with her parents at the age of three, seeks to provide women with opportunities to enjoy music and dancing without having to worry about being ostracised.
+At the events she puts on, Sonja Latifi vigilantly makes sure that no photos or videos of attendees escape the concert venue via social media, since this could put her guests in compromising situations.
+She recalls the first concert organised by her event agency Khatera Event: “I saw how truly happy these women were.
 And when they came over to thank me after the concert, they hugged me and began shedding tears.”
 It was her own process of emancipation that inspired her to work for the empowerment of Afghan women: “I want to help these women.
 I want to enable them to keep developing, to obtain more education, and to be more confident.”
 Sonja Latifi’s longer-term vision is to normalise these social changes, ultimately and not insignificantly making it possible for everybody to dance together—independent of gender or origins.

 Dietze, Gabriele.
 2018.
 “Ethnosexismus.
 Sex-Mob-Narrative um die Kölner Sylvesternacht”, in: movements.
 Journal for Critical Migration and Border Regime Studies 2/1 (2016), pp. 177–185, http://movements-journal.org/issues/03.rassismus/10.dietze–ethnosexismus.html (Accessed: 1 July 2018).

 Baily, John 2017.
 War, Exile and the Music of Afghanistan.
 The Ethnographer’s Tale, New York: Routledge.